danielward27/flowjax/README.md

 ```

 #### Do I need to JIT things?
 The methods of distributions and bijections are not jitted by default.
-For example, if you wanted to sample several batches, or evaluate probabilities over batches, then it is usually worth jitting the methods, for example
+For example, if you wanted to sample several batches after training, then it is usually worth using jit

 ```
 import equinox as eqx
 batch_size = 256
 keys = random.split(random.PRNGKey(0), 5)

-# Often slow - sample and log_prob not jitted!
+# Often slow - sample not jitted!
 results = []
 for batch_key in keys:
     x = flow.sample(batch_key, n=batch_size)
-    lp = flow.log_prob(x)
-    results.append((x,lp))
+    results.append(x)

-# Fast - sample and log_prob jitted!
+# Fast - sample jitted!
 results = []
 for batch_key in keys:
     x = eqx.filter_jit(flow.sample)(batch_key, n=batch_size)
-    lp = eqx.filter_jit(flow.log_prob)(x)
-    results.append((x,lp))
+    results.append(x))
 ```

-If training a distribution using a custom training script, then generally the "step" function (computing value and gradient of the loss and updating model parameters) should be jitted (as we do in `flowjax.train_utils.train_flow`).

 ## Authors
 `flowjax` was written by `Daniel Ward <danielward27@outlook.com>`.